Life As a Machine Feeder and Offbearer

-A Day in the Life of a Machine Feeder & Offbearer
+Daily Life Of a Machine Feeder & Offbearer

 - Shovel or scoop materials into containers, machines, or equipment for processing, storage, or transport.

-When polled, Machine Feeders and Offbearers say the following skills are most frequently used in their jobs:
+These are the skills Machine Feeders and Offbearers say are the most useful in their careers:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.